Plasma The

 |

-Alleged Time Dilation is often cited as conclusive
+Alleged Time Dilation is often cited as

-evidence for General Relativity, but caution is urged
+Relativity, but caution is urged before

-before accepting interpretations of tenuous evidence
+accepting interpretations of tenuous

-in this regard.
-Could wishful thinking be the significant
+evidence in this regard.
+Could bias

-When NASA put atomic clocks on aircraft and on the
+When NASA put atomic clocks on aircraft

-space shuttle, they claim to have observed time dilation.
+and on the space shuttle, they claim to

-G. Kelly who examined the raw data.
-According to him,
+Kelly who examined the raw data.

-biased way in order to claim such a high degree of precision.
-Also, Louis Essen, the inventor of the atomic clock,
+in order to claim such a high degree of

-published an article in which he discussed the inadequate
+in which he discussed the inadequate

 accuracy of the experiments.